 Because those who fail to plan, plan to fail.

 When planning your content out, make sure you stick to something that you’ll be able to accomplish.
-Don’t plan to write 5 blog posts per week if you don’t think you’ll have time to write 5 per week.
+Don’t plan to write five blog posts per week if you don’t think you’ll have time to write five per week.

-If you are working full-time, I’d aim for 1 great post to start.
+If you are working full-time, I’d aim for one post to start.
 If you find that is easy to achieve, start adding more onto your plate.
 But it’s better to start off slow rather than burn yourself out!

 Remember: it’s always better to write one really good blog post that a handful of mediocre blog posts.